stsievert/salmon/paper/paper.md

 collecting relative
 similarity judgments from crowdsourcing participants.
-Salmon is usable by experimentalists because it requires little to no programming experience and only requires an Amazon AWS account for launching.
+Salmon is usable by experimentalists because it requires little to no programming experience and only requires an Amazon AWS account for launching (though a local install is available).
 Extensive simulations and experiments suggest that Salmon requires 2 to 3 times fewer response than random sampling.

 # Statement of need